 Mitsubishi Site Re-Design

-The overall objective of the site re-design was to increase brand awareness, brand preference and purchase intent across the brand entire automotive portfolio.
+The overall objective of the site redesign was to increase brand awareness, brand preference, and purchase intent across the brand’s entire automotive portfolio.
 The re-design started with an audit and changes to the usability and information architecture based on focus group testing, knowledge from working on Subaru.com as well as participating in several rounds of the J.D.
 Powers automotive Web site surveys.
-The final usability strategy was to simplify navigation but to expose more of it in the main navigation to consumers so they cold quickly find what it was they were looking for without having to hunt for it.
+The final usability strategy was to simplify navigation but to expose more of it in the main navigation to consumers so they could quickly find what it was they were looking for without having to hunt for it.
 The navigation was also moved to run vertically down the left side of the site so more options could be exposed above the fold.
-The new visual design for the site was based on the brand language update we had completed and took advantage of new technology, incorporated better shopping tool integration and other upgrades.
+The new visual design for the site was based on the brand language update we had completed and took advantage of new technology, incorporating better shopping tool integration and other upgrades.